AAROC/DevOps/docs/index.md

 > The mission of the Africa-Arabia Regional Operations Centre is to promote and support collective, coherent and sustainable interoperability of e-Infrastructures within the region and beyond, to peer infrastructures in the rest of the world; and to act as a point of coordination and support to computational resource providers in the region, in order to promote and develop regional scientific and technical collaboration.

 The [Africa-Arabia Regional Operations Centre](http://www.africa-grid.org) (AAROC) is an e-Infrastructure collaboration with members across Africa and the Middle East.
-AAROC is an resource infrastructure provider to [EGI.eu], and has signed an [Operating Level Agreement]() with EGI in
+AAROC is an resource infrastructure provider to [EGI.eu], and has signed an [Operating Level Agreement]() with EGI.

+## Interoperability

+EGI provides several infrastructure services which enable interoperability :

+  * [GOCDB](http://goc.egi.eu) : The operations database, where all sites and services are defined.
+GOCDB provides a topology which is used by various other services, and is used to declare service states and downtimes.
+  * [Operations Portal](https://operations-portal.egi.eu) : The dashboard for the [Regional Operator on Duty](https://wiki.egi.eu/wiki/Regional_Operator_on_Duty)
+  * [Accounting Portal](http://accounting.egi.eu) : The accounting portal where usage by various communities is reported.

 ## Software-Defined Infrastructure